EGO.001 Introducing Ctrl Alt Ego

 The Kind Of Game it Is

-At its heart, Ctrl Alt Ego is mostly a WASD first-person immersive action game.
+At its heart, Ctrl Alt Ego is a first-person immersive sim, in the spirit of games such as Deus Ex, Dishonored, Prey.

 It's a full length game with overlapping systems from which emerges the freedom for players to choose how to approach the many and varied encounters.

-For example, depending on the size of your ego and which hosts you choose to exploit in any given situation, you'll be able to shoot, distract, sneak, takedown, go undercover, stun, bash, ctrl, explode, race by, out-fox, find a shortcut... or any combination of those, and the game won't punish you for doing your thang.
+For example, depending on the size of your ego and which hosts you choose to exploit in any given situation, you'll be able to shoot, distract, sneak, takedown, go undercover, stun, bash, ctrl, explode, race by, out-fox, find a shortcut... or any combination of those.

 The Kind Of Developers We Are